znes/openmod.sh/README.md

 `Openmod.sh` depends on `oemof.db`.
 Have a look at it's [README][0] for information on how to configure database access.
 Note that `openMod.sh` expects its database configuration to be in a `config.ini` section named `openMod.sh R/W`.
 Be careful.
-As the 'R/W' suggests, have the iD editor expects read and write access.
+As the 'R/W' suggests, the iD editor expects read and write access.

 ## Installation and Execution